sagemath/trac_to_gh/Issue 6191.md

 # Issue 6191: atlas -- make it so SAGE_FAT_BINARY only used on x86

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6191

 Original creator: was